-- I will start with EBITDA before special items, which decreased by 36 percent and amounted to 1.4 billion euros. - EBITDA amounted to around 1.4 billion euros, a decrease of 862 million euros. - At 373 million euros, EBIT before special items declined by 70 percent. - Special items in EBIT amounted to minus 254 million euros compared with plus 1 million euros in the fourth quarter of 2021.
-The special items were mainly related to non-cash-effective impairments on plants in Ludwigshafen. - EBIT decreased by 90 percent to 119 million euros in Q4 2022. - Income from non-integral companies accounted for using the equity method amounted to minus 4.7 billion euros compared with plus 112 million euros in Q4 2021.
-The strong decline was driven by non-cash-effective impairments on the shareholding in Wintershall Dea AG in the amount of about 4.7 billion euros in Q4 2022.
+I will start with EBITDA before special items, which decreased by 36 percent and amounted to €1.4 billion.
+EBITDA amounted to around €1.4 billion, a decrease of €862 million.
+At €373 million, EBIT before special items declined by 70 percent.

+Special items in EBIT amounted to minus €254 million compared with plus €1 million in the fourth quarter of 2021.
+The special items were mainly related to non-cash-effective impairments on plants in Ludwigshafen.
+In the fourth quarter of 2022, EBIT decreased by 90 percent to €119 million.

+Income from non-integral companies accounted for using the equity method amounted to minus €4.7 billion compared with plus €112 million in the fourth quarter of 2021.
+The strong decline was driven by non-cash-effective impairments on the shareholding in Wintershall Dea AG in the amount of about €4.7 billion in the fourth quarter of 2022.
 These impairments resulted in particular from the deconsolidation of the Russian exploration and production activities of Wintershall Dea due to the loss of actual influence and economic expropriation.
-The remaining value of the Russian participations of Wintershall Dea declined significantly and further write-downs were made on the European gas transportation business.
+The remaining value of the Russian participations of Wintershall Dea declined significantly and further writedowns were made on the European gas transportation business.

 You have probably noticed that the impairments I just mentioned are lower than the amount we had in our pre-release on January 17.
 This deviation resulted from the further analysis of the accounting implications of the deconsolidation.

-Net income amounted to minus 4.8 billion euros compared with 898 million euros in Q4 2021.
-The decline was driven by the impairment charges.
+Net income amounted to minus €4.8 billion compared with €898 million in the fourth quarter of 2021.
+The decline was driven by the impairment charges I just mentioned.

-[Slide 8: Competitiveness in Europe declined - negative operational earnings in Germany in 2022]
+[Slide 7: Competitiveness in Europe declined - negative operational earnings in Germany in 2022]